-For supplies or the sweatshirt that's a must in every student's wardrobe, the Hawks Spirit store meets most students' needs veterans
+For books and supplies or the sweatshirt that's a must in every student's wardrobe, Hocking's Bookstore meets most students' needs.
+Textbooks and other supplies for each program are available, as well as an assortment of convenience items.